scottsweb/watz/readme.md

 ## Installation

-Copy the contents of `watz.ino` into the [Particle Build IDE](https://build.particle.io/build/) and flash your core.
-You can toggle the `debug` option to `true` at the top of the script to debug the core via serial.
+Copy the contents of `watz.ino` into the [Particle Build IDE](https://build.particle.io/build/) and flash your Photon.

 ## Further Reading